birrozza/esp_8266_T-H/README.md

 <br>
 <strong>Stay tuned!!! (last update december 2021)</strong>

-If you want to support me, you can always donate to my paypal account https://www.paypal.me/birrozza  or tiping me.
-Thanks
+If you want to support me, you can always donate to my paypal account https://www.paypal.me/birrozza.

+**Thanks**